Complete reducibility of subgroups of reductive algebraic groups over nonperfect fields IV: An $F_4$ example: Introduction

 Several comments are in order.
 First, when we consider Question~\ref{MainQuestion}, we can assume $k=k_s$ (a separable closure of $k$) by the following result, which is~\cite[Thm.~1.1]{Bate-separable-Paris}: \begin{prop} A subgroup $H$ of $G$ is $G$-cr over $k$ if and only if $H$ is $G$-cr over $k_s$. \end{prop} In particular, Question~\ref{MainQuestion} has an affirmative answer if $k$ is perfect.
 Proposition~\ref{separableFieldExt} depends on the recently proved and deep \emph{centre conjecture of Tits} (see Conjecture~\ref{centerconjecture}) in spherical buildings~\cite{Serre-building},~\cite{Tits-colloq},~\cite{Weiss-center-Fourier}.
 The centre conjecture (theorem) has been used to study complete reducibility over $k$, see~\cite{Bate-cocharacterbuildings-Arx},~\cite{Uchiyama-Nonperfectopenproblem-pre}.
 In this paper, we prove Proposition~\ref{centralizerA} which is related to a rationality problem for the centre conjecture.
 We assume $k=k_s$ throughout.

-Second, the third author had already found several examples of a subgroup $H$ satisfying Theorem~\ref{F4example} for $G$ of type $D_4$, $G_2$, $E_6$, and $E_7$ and for $k$ of characteristic $2$ in~\cite{Uchiyama-Separability-JAlgebra},~\cite{Uchiyama-Nonperfect-pre},~\cite{Uchiyama-Nonperfectopenproblem-D4}.
+Second, the third author had already found several examples of a subgroup $H$ (or $H'$) satisfying Theorem~\ref{F4example} for $G$ of type $D_4$, $G_2$, $E_6$, and $E_7$ and for $k$ of characteristic $2$ in~\cite{Uchiyama-Separability-JAlgebra},~\cite{Uchiyama-Nonperfect-pre},~\cite{Uchiyama-Nonperfectopenproblem-D4}.
 We stress that Theorem~\ref{F4example} not only extends our collection of such examples, but it is new: we give the first \emph{connected} such subgroup.
-In fact, our subgroup $H$ is just a slight modification of a simple subgroup of type $G_2$ in $F_4$.
-We (and G.~Prasad) are surprised with this pathological example since connected (moreover simple) subgroups of $G$ usually behave nicely.
+In fact, our subgroups $H$ and $H'$ are just slight modifications of a simple subgroup of type $G_2$ in $F_4$.
+We are surprised with this pathological example since connected (moreover simple) subgroups of $G$ usually behave nicely.

-Third, it is not hard to find examples of such behaviour if we allow $H$ to be non-$k$-defined: for one direction we can take $H$ to be a conjugate of a maximal $k$-parabolic subgroup $P$ of $G$ by a non-$k$-point of $G\setminus P$.
-To find a $k$-defined $H$, we have used \emph{nonseparability} of $H$ (or a part of $H$) in $G$.
+Third, it is not hard to find examples of such behaviour if we allow $H$ (or $H'$) to be non-$k$-defined.
+To find a $k$-defined $H$, we have used \emph{nonseparability} of $H$ (or a part of $H'$) in $G$.
+In fact, combining~\cite[Thms.~1.5 and~9.3]{Bate-cocharacter-Arx} we have that if a $k$-subgroup $H$ of $G$ is separable in $G$ and $H$ is $G$-cr, then it is $G$-cr over $k$.
 Recall~\cite[Def.~1.5]{Uchiyama-Separability-JAlgebra}: \begin{defn} Let $H$ and $N$ be affine algebraic groups.
 Suppose that $H$ acts on $N$ by group automorphisms.
 The action of $H$ on $N$ is called \emph{separable} if $\textup{Lie}\;C_N(H) = \mathfrak{c}_{\textup{Lie} N}(H)$. \end{defn}